joshb738/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview
-Analyzing the various summarys to examine the results of removing the 9th grade math and reading scores.
+The following analysis was performed to deteremine the effects of removing the 9th grade math and reading scores on the following summarys.
+1. District Summary
+2. School Summary

 ## Resources
 - Software: Anaconda 4.9.2, Jupyter Notebook 6.1.4, Python 3.8.5